DavidTWynn/ScriptingExamples/README.md

 # ScriptingExamples
-Repo of different scripts that can be used for automation
+Repo of different scripts that can be used for making things easier